John-Abbott-College/6P3-Notes/wk4/arduino-vs-raspberry-pi.md

 A microcontroller board is a "bare-bones" form of a computing module.

-> At it's core, a microcontroller is a single chip capable of executing the **fetch-decode-execute cycle of a program**.
+> At its core, a microcontroller is a single chip capable of executing the **fetch-decode-execute cycle of a program**.

 ![block diagram for fetch-decode-execute-loop](assets/arduino-vs-pi-code-loop.png)